Articles

 Mungi is a single address space operating system (SASOS) on a 64-bit base.
 It is open source and is released under the GPL licence.
 By the SASOS design it differs from typical operating system structures.
 The sourcecode of the version 1.2 was published in September 2002.

 Microware OS-9 was developed by the company RadiSys Corporation.
 It is a modularly built up real time OS for small devices and has preemptive multitasking.
-It can dynamically assign resources to prefered processes.
+It can dynamically assign resources to preferred processes.
 Applications use the shared libraries, the file system is built up hierarchically.
 OS-9 can be operated without harddisk storage, it manages the system modules directly in the memory.
 This operating system does not allow programs direct hardware access by his architecture.
 The MGR Window Manager is used as user interface with X-Window.
 OS-9 supports processors of the architectures m68k, ARM/StrongARM, IXP1200, MIPS, PowerPC, SPARC, SuperH and x86/Pentium.

 PaulOS was designed by Paul Sheer for small devices which shall be used for application development.
 It supports 16-bit, 32-bit and 64-bit processors.
 The file system follows the POSIX standard.
 Applications are executed in the single threading procedure with a very low latency.
 Many network applications were ported by Linux and come by the TCP stack from BSD and is used for example as mini-web server.
 The version 1.3.1 was published in April 2005.